The UoPeople CompSci Curriculum Guide

 All the materials are free and can be downloaded for offline work.
 They use some edtech Moodle which many other schools like ETH Zurich use.
 There is a class discussion forum plus Yammer which is some proprietary Microsoft app that is a mix between Facebook and Slack that I only ever used to have my assignments fixed from the bad peer grading.
 Most of the program assignments you upload the source .py or .java files and the output as a .doc for grading so you will need Open Office or something similar.

 There's a sort of global forum for students to post but I avoided that as it seems easy to get yourself expelled posting in one of the many political cringe threads.
-You have friends in real life and if they're not in your class forum then don't waste your time in the global forum.
+You have friends in real life and if they're not in your class forum then don't waste your time in the global forum it's just a troll box.

 Peer review

 This is a global school so you have to spell out what you are doing with almost too much documentation.
 Expect the person reading/reviewing your work speaks no English at all and you should do fine.
-Whenever I had a bad peer grade I appealed to the instructor who reversed it but I have heard from other students that sometimes they don't bother.
+Whenever I had a bad peer grade I appealed to the instructor who reversed it but I have heard from other students that sometimes they don't bother because too many appeal for frivolous reasons.

 Preperation (waiting to start)